davidkim10/token-price-explorer/README.md

 After reviewing the project overview, one of my first considerations was how to handle the token price data.
 TanStack Query fit my technical requirements and use case well.
 It’s a well-documented library that simplifies fetching, caching, and refetching data in React applications.

 One of the assumptions I made was a reasonable amount of time to give the user accurate and up to date information.
-Currently, the application is set to refetch token prices every 10 seconds to provide users with near real-time data This interval can be adjusted in the `useTokenPrice` hook.
+Currently, the application is set to refetch token prices every 10 seconds to provide users with near real-time data.
+This interval can be adjusted in the `useTokenPrice` hook.

 Given more time, I would further explore options to optimize the data fetching of the token prices.
 Refetching seems to work fine for this use case, but we are making API requests quite frequently.